Connecticut Audbon Society

 Look for Purple Martins in and around any of several dozen colonies of man-made houses or gourds throughout Connecticut.

-In the eastern U.S., these large swallows are completely dependent on them (though out west, they nest in natural cavities too).
+In the eastern U.S., these large swallows are completely dependent on man-made houses (though out west, they nest in natural cavities too).

 All the successful colonies in Connecticut are near water.
 The birds soar and glide over lakes, tidal marshes, and grassy and shrubby fields, searching for flying insects, especially dragonflies, often at such heights that they’re impossible to see with the naked eye.